Vedantsd/Financial-Calculators/README.md

 # Financial Calculators

 A comprehensive web application built with Flask for various financial calculations.
-Currently features SIP (Systematic Investment Plan) calculators with responsive design optimized for all devices.
+Features SIP (Systematic Investment Plan) and SWP (Systematic Withdrawal Plan) calculators with responsive design optimized for all devices.

 ## 🚀 Features